- Starting applications and the home page command interface

 A table command enables row ordering.
 Then you can drag table rows to order them:

-Another table command enables multiple selection.
+Another table command enables multiple selections.
 Then you can mark several rows and select a command that will affect all of the selected rows:

 To view a row's context menu, pan a row to the left: